Bjarrrne/ezgal/README.md

 * Show Metadata/Exif data
 * Fullscreen slideshow when image is opened
 * Filtering options according to metadata
+* Ability to create a Gif from monthly/daily picturesets (because why not?)

 ## System
 * SQLite as a database.
 Might be too slow for huge images collections, but we'll see how it goes.
 Pro: Doesn't need an extra MYSQL container to be set up